 In summer, you’ll need to be extra careful to keep your bunny dry and clean.
 Otherwise, she could develop flystrike, which is painful and dangerous, not to mention really gross.
 Check Floppy’s skin and coat daily.
 Your vet may also recommend a flystrike preventative.
 It’s also very important to make sure that your furry friend doesn’t overheat!

 A few times a year, your rabbit will shed all of her old fur and grow in a new coat.
 This is called molting, as it’s a bit more intense than the shedding dogs and cats do.
-Bunny grooming is especially crucial at these times.
+When learning to groom a long-haired rabbit, it’s important to recognize that these fluffy pets require more frequent care.
+Their long fur can easily mat and tangle if not regularly brushed and trimmed.
 If Floppy swallows her fur, she can’t vomit it back up the way a kitty could.
 Because of that, hairballs can cause very dangerous—and even life-threatening—intestinal blockages.
 Ask your vet for more information, including tips on hairball prevention and warning signs.

 Be very careful when selecting Floppy’s beauty tools.
 Whether you opt for combs, a slicker brush, a mat rake, or another brush, it’s very important for you not to pull too hard.
 Bunnies have very delicate skin that rips easily.
 Generally, you’ll want to start with a wide-toothed comb or special mat comb.
 Then, finish up with a tool that has narrower teeth.